adsblol/api/README.md

 It runs in Kubernetes and is written in Python / asyncio / aiohttp.

+**This API is compatible with the ADSBExchange Rapid API.
+It is a drop-in replacement.**

 # Usage

 | Endpoint | Method | Returns |